Topic: mcp server error handling security

 const user = result.rows[0];

-// If no user row, compare against dummy hash so execution time is identical.
+// If no user row, compare against DUMMY_HASH — takes the same ~100ms.

 const hashToCompare = user?.password_hash ??
 DUMMY_HASH;